valentingarnier/onlineResume/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: Data Science Intern
+    company: Swisscom
+    company_url: 'swisscom.ch'
+    location: Lausanne
+    date_start: '2021-09-01'
+    date_end: '2022-04-01'
+    description: Doing an Internship at Swisscom.
+Mission is to build recommender systems for the Swisscom Data Catalogue.
+Implies a lot of Machine Learning and NLP.

   - title: Teaching Assistant for Practical Programming in Python
     company: UNIL
     company_url: ''